 Green Guy Recycling began as a company that primarily recycled fibers, such as paper and cardboard.
 Over time, metals recycling began to dominate the business.
 The company now specializes in purchasing ferrous and non-ferrous metals.
 Maintaining contracts with large regional manufacturers, Green Guy continues to grow the metal portion of the business.

 Green Guy continues to accept and promote household recycling.
-In the summer of 2014, the San Marcos city Council awarded Green Guy a 5 year contract to operate the public drop off center, collect recyclables from the city facilities and city sponsored events, and provide labor for the Household Hazardous Waste Collection site.
+In 2006, the San Marcos city Council awarded Green Guy a 5 year contract to operate the public drop off center, collect recyclables from the city facilities and city sponsored events, and provide labor for the Household Hazardous Waste Collection site.

 In the summer of 2015, Jeremy Kay purchased the business from Kyle.
 Prior to acquiring the company, Jeremy served as Green Guy Recycling Operations Manager for 10 years.
 Kyle turned down several corporate buyout offers before deciding to retire and sell the company to his longtime friend and employee.